 Camden Spit & Larder

 How does some London-inspired farm fare sound?
-Camden Spit & Larder’s lunch menu is perfect for curbside pickup.
+Camden Spit & Larder’s lunch menu is perfect for your rumbling tummy.
 With various salads and sandwiches to choose from, there’s something for everyone.
 Don’t forget to order the sausage rolls, and if you leave without a pint of mouth-watering pickles, we’ll be very disappointed.

 Chefs’ Olive Mix